Mike Davis Player Prop Bets for NFL Week 7 | Atlanta vs. Miami 10/24/2021

 Matchup vs. Miami

-- In terms of defending against the run, the Dolphins are 22nd in the league, allowing 125.3 yards per game.
+- The Dolphins have the NFL's 22nd-ranked defense against the run, surrendering 125.3 yards per game.

-- This year the Dolphins are ranked 24th in the NFL in rushing touchdowns conceded (seven).
+- The Dolphins have given up seven rushing touchdowns, 24th in the league.

 Recent Performances

-- Against the Jets in Week 5, Davis rushed 13 times for 53 yards (4.1 yards per carry) and scored one touchdown.
+- In Week 5 against the Jets, Davis racked up 53 yards on 13 carries (averaging 4.1 yards per carry) while scoring one touchdown.

-- In his last three games, Davis has run for 117 yards on 38 carries (39.0 ypg), with one rushing touchdown.
+- Davis has 117 rushing yards (39.0 ypg) on 38 carries with one touchdown over his last three outings.

-- He's also averaged 13.3 receiving yards per game, grabbing eight passes for 40 yards and one touchdown.
+- He's also hauled in eight passes for 40 yards (13.3 per game) and one touchdown.

 Davis' Atlanta Teammates